rubixchain/learn/docs/xell-wallet/send-receive.md

 # Perform Transactions

 ## Sending RBT or FT Tokens
-1. Open Xell Wallet and ensure you’re on the correct network (mainnet for real transactions, testnet for faucet RBTs).
+1. Open Xell Wallet and ensure you're on the correct network (mainnet for real transactions, testnet for faucet RBTs).
 2. Login to your account using your pin.